 All Newmar units are manufactured with either a 30 or 50 amp electrical breaker box and electrical system.
 A unit with a shore power cord that has 3 prongs on it has 30 amp service; if the shore power cord has 4 prongs, it has 50 amp service.
-To provide the correct amperage into the RV and to assure the operation is as designed, it is important that they be plugged into the correct type of receptacle.
+To provide the correct amperage into the RV and to assure the operation is as designed, it is important that they be plugged into the correct type of properly grounded receptacle.
+The receptacle MUST be properly grounded to insure safe, proper operation of all electrical components.